atisharma/bellini/README.md

-Champagne
+Bellini
 =========

-Champagne is a "friendly fork" (well, more of a butchery) of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyser.
+Bellini is a fork of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyser.
 Much of the heavy lifting and infrastructure was done by the author(s) of cava.
 So credit to them.

-Like CAVA, champagne's goal is to provide a audio spectrum analyser for Linux from various inputs.
+Like CAVA, bellini's goal is to provide a audio spectrum analyser for Linux from various inputs.
-Unlike CAVA, champagne primary goal is accuracy and correctness, and writes directly to the framebuffer for speed and precision.
+Unlike CAVA, bellini primary goal is accuracy and correctness, and while CAVA displays to the terminal, bellini writes directly to the framebuffer.
+This allows some quite different outputs.

 Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
 My hope is that some of the ideas developed here will make their way back upstream over time.

-Champagne inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa, squeezelite and portaudio.
+Bellini inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa, squeezelite and portaudio.
 It's been successfully tested on squeezelite and ASLA loopback.

-I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
+I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
-CPU usage could be improved by further optimisation or sacrificing visual effects.
+CPU usage could be improved by further optimisation or by sacrificing visual effects.

 ## Features